Let us walk you through each tab of PowerPress 9.0+.

 This option works primarily for the Apple Podcasts directory only and should only be used if you are unable to implement an HTTP 301 redirect.
 A 301 redirect will route all podcast clients including Apple Podcasts to your new feed address.

-SETTINGS BELOW HAVE PERMANENT CONSEQUENCES.
+SETTINGS BELOW HAVE PERMANENT CONSEQUENCES

 Indicate the completion of a podcast.
 Apple will no longer update your listing in the Apple Podcast directory.
+This option may not apply to other podcast apps and sites.

 Enable PowerPress Media Players and Links